Barry Vercoe: Life and career

-He served as a consultant for the Boston Composers Project bibliography of Boston-area composers and compositions, first edition published in 1983.
+Vercoe served as a consultant for the Boston Composers Project bibliography of Boston-area composers and compositions, first edition published in 1983.

-As of 2015, he resides in Tauranga, New Zealand, where he co-founded and directs One Education, an offshoot of the One Laptop per Child initiative.
-He is also an accomplished jazz musician.
+As of 2015, Vercoe resided in Tauranga, New Zealand, where he co-founded and directed One Education, an offshoot of the One Laptop per Child initiative.
+He was also an accomplished jazz musician.

+Vercoe died in Tauranga on 15 June 2025, at the age of 87.